sneakernets/DMXOPL/README.md

 * John Chowning, the father of FM synthesis.
 I hope he can hear this someday.

 ## Extra Thanks to:
-* Doomworld Forums and the IRC/DISCORD channels
+* Doomworld Forums and the respective IRC/DISCORD channels
+* The 4th Modulator DISCORD channels
 * Giest118, who installed Doom again to listen to this
 * Nuke.YKT, for testing this in Raptor, and for the Nuked OPL core
-* kode54, who will add this to Foobar2K plugin and Cog
+* kode54, who added this to Cog and FB2K, thank you!
-* Patch93, who inspired the new guitar patches
+* Patch93, who contributed various patches
+* OlPainless, who contributed various patches
 * Infurnus, for support
 * Leileilol, for support